pjleclair/CS6620_CICD_pt3/README.md

 ## Testing

 Tests verify all endpoints return appropriate status codes and handle both valid and invalid requests.
 The test suite runs automatically as part of the CI/CD pipeline.

+## Disclaimer

+Used Claude for assistance implementing AWS services integration (DynamoDB, S3) with LocalStack